Deploy to GCP¶

 IDP_OIDC_PRIVATE_KEY_B64=<base64 of a fresh openssl genrsa 2048 -out key.pem>

-# Shared secret for the confidential OAuth client the MCP server
+# Paired secret for the confidential OAuth client the MCP server registers as.

 IDP_OIDC_MCP_SERVER_CLIENT_SECRET=<hex random secret>

 # Public URL of your MCP server.
-Drives both Django's OIDC audience
+The deploy recipe stamps this onto both

 VALIDIBOT_MCP_BASE_URL=https://mcp.your-domain.example